dlay/random-seed-effects/README.md

 ___
 This project was tested with Python 3.9 on Windows, Mac, and Linux.
 You can install the required packages using the `requirements.txt` file.
 You can also run this with singularity.
-You can build the image using the `scoring.def` file.
+You can build the image using the `rse.def` file.

 ## Usage